bregman-arie/sre-checklist/README.md

 - [ ] Resources Quotas are set (no one wants to hit high bills)
 - [ ] No single point of failure
   - [ ] Resources deployed across availability zones, regions, etc.
+- [ ] Environment for Dev/Staging and a separate one for production

 ### Kubernetes